 The interest rate on a Parent Plus loan is fixed each year for the life of the loan.
 The interest rate is determined by the government and is reset every year on July 1st.
 The interest rate is determined by the May auction of the 10-year Treasury note.

 In our blog article, Federal Student Loan Rate for Federal Loans, PayForED has listed the interest rate for the Parent PLUS loan for the current academic year.
 The processing fee amount is deducted from the loan before it is disbursed to the college and most schools will add that fee amount into a student’s cost of attendance.

 One of the major advantages of a Parent PLUS loan is the federal loan benefits and protections that it offers.
 All federal loans carry a dead and disability provision that eliminates the debt if the borrower should experience either of those events.
 This will only release the parent’s portion of the loan, not the student if the parent dies or becomes permanently disabled.

-The Parent PLUS loan have an additional benefit.
-If the student for which the loans were used dies or become disabled, the Parent PLUS loans associated with that child would be forgiven also.
+The Parent PLUS loan has an additional benefit.
+If the student for which the loans were used dies or becomes disabled, the Parent PLUS loans associated with that child would be forgiven also.
 This is a unique advantage of the Parent PLUS loans.